CtrlK

 Actionability

-The skill provides no concrete commands, code, API calls, or specific tool names.
+The skill provides no concrete commands, code, tool names, or examples.
 It essentially says 'explore the MCP server and use whatever you find,' which is vague direction rather than executable guidance.
+There are no specific tool names, parameter examples, or sample calls.

 1 / 3